Penguin-Spy/overhead-electrification/README.md

 - other compat:
   - [x] Picker Dollies (make transformer & catenary poles not movable (it doesn't work anyways but gives a weird error))
   - [Fluidic Power](https://mods.factorio.com/mod/FluidicPower)? that'd be cool

+# License
+Copyright © Penguin_Spy 2023

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.